Way-too-early 2021-22 Big Ten basketball power rankings

 5: Michigan State

 2020-21 record: 9-11 (15-13), 9th in the Big Ten After a down year in East Lansing, Tom Izzo's team has reloaded for 2021-22.
 Tyson Walker is at the head of that retooling as the Spartans landed one of the top transfers in the country.
 The Northeastern transfer immediately brings scoring and lead guard ability to Michigan State.
 Losing Aaron Henry is no small matter, but the Spartans are good enough to be a safe NCAA Tournament team without him.
-Gabe Brown and Marcus Bingham bring experience on the interior and Joey Hauser will look to improve upon an up and down first season with Sparty.
-The difference maker could be Max Christie, a five-star SG ready to come in and provide buckets on day one.
+Gabe Brown and Marcus Bingham bring experience on the interior, and Joey Hauser will look to improve upon an up and down first season with Sparty.
+The difference-maker could be Max Christie, a five-star shooting guard ready to come in and provide buckets on Day 1.

 4: Maryland